-The raised fists of two African-American Olympic medal winners at the 1968 Olympics in Mexico City, is one of the most iconic images of our time.
-The man standing on the podium in 1st place, Tommie Smith, talks about that moment and his new autobiography, "Silent Gesture." [includes rush transcript]
+The raised fists of two African-American Olympic medal winners at the 1968 Olympics in Mexico City is one of the most iconic images of our time.
+The man standing on the podium in first place, Tommie Smith, talks about that moment and his new autobiography, "Silent Gesture." [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Tommie Smith now joins me from Atlanta.
+Tommie Smith now joins me from Atlanta.
 His new autobiography is called Silent Gesture.
-David Steele is coauthor of the book.
-He’s a sports columnist with the Baltimore Sun.
+David Steele is co-author of the book.
+He’s a sports columnist with The Baltimore Sun.
 He joins us on the phone.
 I want to welcome you both to Democracy Now!

 Tommie Smith, bring us back to this moment in Mexico City.

 TOMMIE SMITH: In retrospect — hello, David, by the way.
 In retrospect, it was a time when, of course, as mentioned earlier, social change, the assassinations, the apartheid situation was very strong, the Democratic convention — a lot of things was changing, especially on college campuses.
 The students were, I think, ready for a change, and I think they prompted the issue, the situation, by getting involved themselves.
 And, of course, being a college senior and an athlete on the world level, I was asked many times over, not just by students, but by politicians and sociologists, what was my take on the different changes and the system that didn’t represent those who had put in work in terms of lives from slavery to that point and what would be my contribution to the feeling, to the need to bring about a change, so the future generations must understand that it was history, and it is history, and that must be addressed.